 We’re seeking reported articles, features, essays, and profiles.
 We pay $150 for shorter essays of 1000-1200 words, and $400 for longer features of 2000-3000 words and up.

-Please send pitches to email@example.com by Sunday, October 1st with the subject line "Pitch: Scale Issue."
+Please send pitches to firstname.lastname@example.org by June 1st with the subject line "Pitch: Play Issue."